 GEMS and Volunteers

-GEMS relies on local college and high school students to work alongside teachers and Army research scientists to provide inquiry-based, hands-on lab experiments and activities.
+GEMS relies on local college and high school students to work alongside teachers and U.S. Army research scientists to provide inquiry-based, hands-on lab experiments and activities.
 This is not just a summer work opportunity but a way to give back to your local community.

 GEMS Near-Peer Mentors receive a stipend based on experience and education level.